Best pianist: 21 awesome magicians of the keyboard, ranked

 2. Artur Rubinstein (1887-1982), Polish

 If there was an award for the pianist who came closest to the artistic ideal in the widest repertoire, it would almost certainly go to Rubinstein.
 Whether playing Fauré or Brahms, Albéniz or Beethoven, Ravel or Schubert, the results were sublime.
-Yet he is most celebrated for his Chopin, whose aristocratic poise and elegance found a perfect match in Rubinstein’s own interpretative genius.
+Yet he is most celebrated for his Chopin.
+That composer's aristocratic poise and elegance found a perfect match in Rubinstein’s own interpretative genius.

-There was seemingly nothing that Rubinstein could not play at the highest levels of distinction, from concertos and solo recitals to forming two ‘million dollar’ piano trios, first with Jascha Heifetz and Emanuel Feuermann and then with Henryk Szeryng and Pierre Fournier, with whom he made outstanding recordings of Brahms, Schubert and Schumann.
+There was seemingly nothing that Rubinstein could not play at the highest levels of distinction.
+This ranged from concertos and solo recitals to forming two ‘million dollar’ piano trios, first with Jascha Heifetz and Emanuel Feuermann and then with Henryk Szeryng and Pierre Fournier, with whom he made outstanding recordings of Brahms, Schubert and Schumann.

-Most of us now associate Rubinstein with the accumulated wisdom and autumnal glow of his stereo era recordings (from the late 1950s), yet when he first emerged on the scene at the turn of the 20th century, it was as a prodigy of electrifying virtuosity and élan.
+Most of us now associate Rubinstein with the autumnal glow of his stereo era recordings (from the late 1950s).
+Yet when he first emerged at the turn of the 20th century, it was as a prodigy of electrifying virtuosity and élan.

 Incredibly, as witness sublime video recordings of concertos by Grieg, Saint-Saëns, Chopin, Beethoven and Brahms, he was still playing like an angel in his eighties.
 Rubinstein was one of the most widely recorded of pianists.
 That said, his love affair with the gramophone got off to a shaky start.
 He refused to record for the early acoustic process as he felt it made the piano ‘sound like a banjo’.